 Alpine competition in Montana, Yellowstone National Park, and in the northern Wyoming counties of Park, Hot Springs, Big Horn, Washakie, Sheridan, Johnson, Campbell, Crook Weston, Converse, and South Dakota west of the Missouri River is organized by Northern Division within the framework of U.S. Ski & Snowboard, FIS and Western Region programs, procedures and rules.
 The Northern Division board of directors, through its Alpine Competition Committee, coordinates and supervises activities in the area.
-For the name of the ski program in your area visit the Northern Division at northernussa.org.
+For the name of the ski program in your area visit the Northern Division at northerndivision.us.

 For questions contact the Northern Division Manager at the telephone number listed below and on the Northern Division website.
 Volunteers working with Western Region staff conduct Northern programs.
-Information and rules on Northern Division can be found at northernussa.org.
+Information and rules on Northern Division can be found at northerndivision.us.

-Questions regarding Northern Division can be directed to the Northern Division President, Tim Hinderman | tim.hinderman@fvsef.org or Sherri Hale | nodivmanager@centurytel.net.
+Questions regarding Northern Division can be directed to the Northern Division President, Tim Hinderman | tim.hinderman@fvsef.org or Marni Magstadt | northerndivisionmanager@gmail.com.